 Music Extension is an extension of the music general senior syllabus.
 It provides an opportunity for students with specific abilities in music to extend their expertise.
-Students select one specialisation only, and follow an individual program of study designed to continue the development of refined musicianship skills.
+Students select one specialisation only - Composition, Performance or Musicology - and follow an individual program of study designed to continue the development of refined musicianship skills.
 Music Extension encourages students to investigate music concepts and ideas relevant to their specialisation.